What ever happened to Woolworth?

 If you want a discount today, you have to go to a big-box retailer like Walmart or Target located next to a half-empty strip mall.
 The only "lunch" you'll get there is at the Starbucks or Subway located near the exit.

-The decline of Woolworth 20 years ago echoes the decline of Sears today, with the iconic retailer struggling to remain competitive with big-box retailers, discount chains and online shopping.
+The decline of Woolworth 20 years ago echoes the decline of Sears today.

 Even though Woolworth as we knew it vanished in the 1990s, a vestige of the company still exists today as Foot Locker.
 The athletic footwear store was established as a specialty store spin-off of the Woolworth-owned Kinney Shoe Corporation in 1974, and it now boasts more than 3,000 locations around the world.